woocommerce/woocommerce-ios/ARCHITECTURE.md

 *  **ReadOnlyConvertible**

-        Protocol conformed by all of the Storage.Entities, allows us to obtain a ReadOnly Type matching the Receiver's Payload.
+        Protocol implemented by all of the Storage.Entities, allows us to obtain a ReadOnly Type matching the Receiver's Payload.
-        Additionally, this protocol define an API to update the receiver's fields, given a ReadOnly instance (potentially a Backend response we've received from the Networking layer)
+        Additionally, this protocol defines an API to update the receiver's fields, given a ReadOnly instance (potentially a Backend response we've received from the Networking layer)

 *  **ReadOnlyType**

-        Protocol conformed by *STRONG* Storage.Entities.
+        Protocol implemented by *STRONG* Storage.Entities.
 Allows us to determine if a ReadOnly type represents a given Mutable instance.
         Few notes that led us to this approach:

         A.      Why is it only supported by *Strong* stored types?: because in order to determine if A represents B, a